microsoft/mimalloc/readme.md

   and has no internal points of contention using only atomic operations.
 - __fast__: In our benchmarks (see [below](#performance)),
   _mimalloc_ outperforms other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc),
-  and usually uses less memory (up to 25% more in the worst case).
+  and often uses less memory.
 A nice property is that it does consistently well over a wide range of benchmarks.
 There is also good huge OS page support for larger server programs.